The-Marcy-Lab-School/swe-sr-8-1/README.md

 Your task:

-1. Explain how Instagram works using the three-layer diagram.
+1. Explain how Instagram works using the three-layer diagram (or how you think it _could_ work).
    * What happens when a user opens the app, scrolls through their feed, likes a post, or uploads a new photo?
    * Walk through how data flows from the frontend to the backend and to the database—and back again.